missystar/Went/User-Guide.md

 # Cell Tracking

 If you want to track Cell Data, enabling Location Services is required.
-If disabled, AIMSICD will look like this in your notification bar:
+If disabled, AIMSICD will indicate that it is in Idle-Mode and look like this in your notification bar:

 ![Tracking_Disabled](https://raw.githubusercontent.com/SecUpwN/Android-IMSI-Catcher-Detector/master/SCREENSHOTS/Tracking_Disabled.png)